d-misra/object-detection/README.md

 ## Compile The Code

-In order to compile the code on a Unix environment, you need to make sure that you install the opencv and a g++ compiler.
+In order to build the project, you need to run:

-Run the following:
 ```
-g++ $(pkg-config --cflags --libs opencv) executable.cpp -o {Executable}
+make
 ```

-Example Compilation of `bbox_generation.cpp`:
+That shall yield in three different executables for each part of the assignments:
 ```
-g++ $(pkg-config --cflags --libs opencv) bbox_generation.cpp -o bbox_generation
+./task1
+./task2
+./task3
 ```

 ## Resources: